cowprotocol/dune-sync/README.md

 ``
 pip install git+https://github.com/cowprotocol/dune-sync.git@<branch-name>
 ```
-This allows you to install the repo as a module to your local environment as a module and automatically install the required dependencies.
+This allows you to install the repo as a module to your local environment and automatically install the required dependencies.

 # Docker